plotly/plotly.github.io/_posts/plotly1/2015-04-21-scatter-graph.md

 imageurl: /static/images/scatter-graph/thum-scatter-graph.png
 state: active
 tags: plotly1
 meta_description: A tutorial on how to make a line graph and a scatter plot online.
-Plotly is the easiest and fastest way to make and share graphs online.
+Chart Studio is the easiest and fastest way to make and share graphs online.
 actioncall: Make a Line or Scatter Graph
 ---